Unique beer distributor in Wyoming County offers up brews and farm-fresh produce

 Originally called Nicholson Beer Distributors, the store has been here for more than 50 years.

 "Matter of fact, first time I came in here, I was 5 years old.
-I mean it's definitely a little different now than it was then, the world has changed, especially in the beer industry.
-Everyone can get beer at the grocery stores now so the little distributors that used to be the only place people could get it, they can get it anywhere."
+I mean, it's definitely a little different now than it was then.
+The world has changed, especially in the beer industry.
+Everyone can get beer at the grocery stores now, so the little distributors that used to be the only place people could get it, they can get it anywhere."

-A long-time farmer, Pawlukovich plans to offer fresh produce, to draw in more customers and make the place unique.
+A long-time farmer, Pawlukovich plans to offer fresh produce, to draw in more customers, and make the place unique.

 The beer company has a pretty big parking lot, so the owners are seeking out local food trucks to come sell their stuff and fill up the space.